teajhaney/jara-wallet/README.md

 - **CORS Protection**: Configurable CORS settings
 - **Input Validation**: Request validation using class-validator

+## 🛡️ Error Handling & Idempotency

+The API implements robust error handling and idempotency guarantees:

+### Paystack Reference Uniqueness

+- **Unique Transaction References**: All Paystack transaction references are guaranteed to be unique
+- **Automatic Retry Logic**: If a reference collision occurs (extremely rare), the system automatically retries up to 5 times
+- **Clear Error Messages**: Returns `ConflictException` with a clear message if a duplicate reference is detected

+### Webhook Idempotency

+- **Double-Credit Prevention**: Webhooks are idempotent - processing the same webhook multiple times will not result in double-crediting
+- **Status Checking**: Before processing a webhook, the system checks if the transaction has already been processed
+- **Atomic Updates**: All webhook processing is wrapped in database transactions to ensure consistency

+### Transfer Atomicity

+- **All-or-Nothing**: Transfers are atomic - either both sender and recipient balances are updated, or neither
+- **No Partial Deductions**: The system ensures no partial balance deductions can occur
+- **Balance Verification**: Double-checks balance after decrement to prevent negative balances

+### Clear Error Messages

+The API returns clear, actionable error messages for common scenarios:

+- **Insufficient Balance**: `BadRequestException('Insufficient balance')`
+- **Invalid API Key**: `UnauthorizedException('Invalid API key')`
+- **Expired API Key**: `UnauthorizedException('API key has expired')`
+- **Missing Permissions**: `ForbiddenException('Insufficient permissions.
+Required: <permissions>')`
+- **Duplicate Reference**: `ConflictException('Transaction reference already exists.
+Please try again.')`

 ## 📖 Additional Resources

 - [NestJS Documentation](https://docs.nestjs.com/)